trawick/ct-httpd/src/proto1/README.md

     CTServerHelloSCTLimit 100    (essentially unlimited)
     # CTStaticSCTs /path/to/server-cert.pem /path/to/directory
 ```
 * If you want to statically define SCTs to return in addition to those from the log, put them individually in files with extension ".sct" in the directory for the server certificate specified by CTStaticSCTs.
+A given directory can be used only for the specified certificate (one directory of static SCTs per server certificate).
 * You can configure information about CT logs external to the httpd configuration by using the ctlogconfig program to create a database, and point to the database using the CTLogConfigDB directive.
 This requires SQLite3 support in APR-Util.
 * The statuscgi.py CGI script will display "peer-aware" or "peer-unaware" (and a few more standard SSL variables) based on whether or not mod\_ssl\_ct thinks the client understands CT.  (mod\_ssl+mod\_ssl\_ct+mod\_proxy and Chromium from the dev channel are both CT-aware clients.)